sudosean/mw-workshop/README.md

 ## Step 6: Running Linter
 <a name="RunningLinter"></a>

-The second "step" in our `steps` section is to actually run the linter.
-Under `steps` in `lintCodeBase.yml` add a new list following the code checkout step as seen here:
+The second "Step" in our `Steps` section is to actually run the linter.
+Under `Steps` in `lint-code-base.yml` add a new list following the code checkout step as seen here:

 <img width="468" alt="Screen Shot 2022-08-09 at 2 48 53 PM" src="https://user-images.githubusercontent.com/7821732/183767873-9259f28c-2505-4bfc-8d9d-96251714a7e6.png">